 I descended the path into the gorge to face a furious whirlpool known as the Boiling Pot at close range.
 Once again, spray fell in thick torrents and I steeled myself for a complete soaking.

 While the tourist industry in Zimbabwe treads water frantically, just over the border in Zambia, it's poised for a great forward surge.
-The South African hotel giant Sun International is close to opening a spectacular new US$60 million hotel complex, expected to give a badly needed shot of energy to both sides of the border.
-Livingstone airport is preparing to receive international flights and road improvement plans are in the pipeline.
+The South African hotel giant Sun International opened a spectacular US$60 million hotel complex, giving a badly needed shot of energy to both sides of the border.
+Livingstone airport receives international flights and road improvements have been made.
 Border controls are being relaxed to smooth tourist traffic between the two countries.

 Livingstone is far from untainted by tourism.
 'Book your activities here and get free beer!' screams the shop front of one of the adventure agents dotted around town, while posters advertised events coinciding with the June 21st eclipse.
 But even now the town has retained the relaxed atmosphere of an unspoilt community going about its daily business.
 Its low-key charm seems a pleasant antidote to the freneticism of Victoria Falls.